 Abbey Boutique Hotel

-It’s a traditional Aussie pub, and it’s easy to imagine pulling up a stool and enjoying a beer here.
+This a traditional Aussie pub, and it’s easy to imagine pulling up a stool and enjoying a beer here.
 Do ask the bartender about the Three Bullet Bar, but that’s another story!

 Valerie, one of the hotel’s owners, explains the hotel’s spooky side.
 “I call myself the Spiritual Guardian of the Criterion Hotel, a hotel custodian,” she said.
 “In 1917, Warwick was going to be the financial capital of the Outback.
 So Mrs Allman, a widow with three sons, invested a substantial amount of money rebuilding the hotel to be one of the most imposing and finest hotels in Queensland.”